Canso Credit Income Fund (TSE:PBY.UN) Plans Monthly Dividend of $0.04

-Canso Credit Income Fund (TSE:PBY.UN) announced a monthly dividend on Thursday, April 29th, TickerTech reports.
-Stockholders of record on Monday, May 17th will be given a dividend of 0.0417 per share on Monday, May 17th.
-This represents a $0.50 annualized dividend and a dividend yield of 3.51%.
+Canso Credit Income Fund (TSE:PBY.UN) declared a monthly dividend on Thursday, April 29th, TickerTech reports.
+Investors of record on Monday, May 17th will be paid a dividend of 0.0417 per share on Monday, May 17th.
+This represents a $0.50 dividend on an annualized basis and a yield of 3.48%.
 The ex-dividend date of this dividend is Thursday, April 29th.

 About Canso Credit Income Fund